 Your KiwiSaver money is invested in the financial markets, meaning it’s subjected to the ups and down of market volatility.

-Your KiwiSaver might have dropped in value lately – this is the reason for it.
+Your KiwiSaver balance might drop in value from time to time.
 But it’s not a cause for concern, as your balance should rise again over the long term.

 We are starting to hear more about active and passive management of Kiwis’ KiwiSaver money.
 But what impact does that have on your balance?

 What is active and passive management?

 Your KiwiSaver provider will have chosen to manage your money actively or passively.